mattosaurus/ChartJSCore/README.md

 # Usage
 This is intended for usage in ASP.NET 5 Core MVC projects.

-Once a project has been created a nwe Chart object can be created by using code similar to that below.
+Once a project has been created a new Chart object can be created by using code similar to that below.
 In this example the Index method of the Home controller has been updated to generate a Chart and pass it through to the relevant view.

 ```C#
         public IActionResult Index()